2025 Highlights: 12 Must-Read Florida Stories

-As an annual tradition, we’ve compiled a list of stories for you, in no particular order, that highlights the most reflective and important reporting from Florida this year.
+No one tells a better Florida story than the people who know this state intimately — either from living here or from engaging with Florida issues in a thoughtful way.
+As an annual tradition, our has team has compiled a list of stories for you, in no particular order, that highlights the most reflective and important reporting from Florida this year.
 We salute these hard-working journalists who endeavor to tell the critical stories of our beloved state.

 Support The Marjorie